There are many foods that heal the gut. Foods high in fiber, in particular, are often recommended for their ability to build a healthy microbiome.

 Spermidine belongs to a group of molecules known as polyamines, along with the related molecule spermine.
 We convert the diamine putrescine into spermidine.
 In turn, spermidine acts as a precursor to spermine.

-In addition to inducting of autophagy, spermidine also suppresses inflammation and increases nitric oxide.
+In addition to the induction of autophagy, spermidine also suppresses inflammation and increases nitric oxide.
 Spermidine also plays a role in circadian rhythms, while circadian rhythms regulate spermidine production.

 In mice, aging causes a decline in spermidine.
 This leads to a longer circadian period reversed with spermidine supplementation.
 This may drive age-related circadian disruption.